We all know what firsthand smoke is. Even secondhand smoke. But thirdhand smoke? What could that possibly be?

 - Continuously wash your hands after you smoke and ask that others do likewise.

 For your car:

-- Fill your car’s ashtray with coins instead.
+- Fill your vehicle’s ashtray with coins.

 - Take out the lighter gadget and supplant it with a telephone charger or other module gadget.

 Consistently on the third Thursday of November, the country urges smokers to take an interest in the Great American Smokeout, an occasion where Americans who smoke can resolve to stop for a day.
 By stopping tobacco for a solitary day, smokers can have a constructive outcome on their wellbeing and ideally be propelled to stop for good.